nicobrenner/commandjobs/README.md

     If you don't have an OpenAI API key, [follow these instructions](https://openai.com/blog/openai-api) to obtain one.

 2. Modify the prompt so that it matches your preferences.
-The prompt has #X sections:
+The prompt has 5 sections:

     * `COMMANDJOBS_ROLE`: list the roles that you are looking for
         ```